TGlide/perfection-talk/SCRIPT.md

 When I tab to it, the content appears.
 When I put my cursor between the trigger and the content, it is still open.
 It is screen reader accessible, for people with vision impairment.
 The list goes on.
 And everything is customizable.

-The other day a user wanted to contribute to the library, to this component specifically, and he was astonished by the amount of lines of code needed just to write a tooltip.
+The other day a user wanted to contribute to the library, to this component specifically, but he was astonished by the amount of lines of code needed just to write a tooltip.

 So, the solutions I'm going to show here, are not the simplest in a lot of cases.
 They require you to go hunting to try and improve as much as you can.
 It is frustrating, but I find the end result extremely satisfying.

-I'm not going to give you a secret sauce here, because I don't have one, as much as I'd like to.
-I just hope to share some of the things I came upon, and try to instill some inspiration and insight into how I approach these things.
+But I'm not going to give you a secret sauce here, because I don't have one, as much as I'd like to.
+The most important tool you have in your arsenal to make perfect apps, is identifying what are the bad, sometimes outright terrible practices that have plagued the industry.
+And not do that, do something better.

+I just hope to share some of the things I came upon, and try to instill some inspiration and insight into how I approach these things, instead of being comprehensive about it.

 # Solutions